merenlab/anvio/anvio/docs/programs/anvi-get-codon-frequencies.md

 This program **calculates codon or amino acid frequencies from genes or functions**.

-A range of options allow calculation of different frequency statistics.
+A range of options allows calculation of different frequency statistics.
 This program is "maximalist," in that it has many options that do the equivalent of a couple extra commands in R or pandas -- because we (not you) tend to be lazy and prone to mistakes.

 ## Basic commands

 ### Gene frequencies

-This command produces a table of codon frequencies from coding sequences in the contigs database, with the first column of the table before frequency data containing gene caller IDs.
-The decoded amino acid is included in each codon column name.
+This command produces a table of codon frequencies from coding sequences in the contigs database.
+The first column of the table contains gene caller IDs and subsequent columns contain frequency data.
+The decoded amino acid is included in each codon column name with the flag, `--header-amino-acids`.

 {{ codestart }}
 anvi-get-codon-frequencies -c path/to/contigs.db -o path/to/output.txt --header-amino-acids